 Mississippi Valley State University Majorsstudents from 27 majors graduated from Mississippi Valley State University.
 Of these students, 253 received undergraduate degrees and 81 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

 |Criminal Justice & Corrections||14||NA|

 |Industrial Production Technology||12||NA|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 829 students took at least one online class at Mississippi Valley State University.
-This is a decrease from the 2,385 students who took online classes the previous year.
+In 2019-2020, 1,604 students took at least one online class at Mississippi Valley State University.
+This is an increase from the 1,069 students who took online classes the previous year.